 What Are the Symptoms of Cerebral Palsy?

-Posted on behalf of Janet, Jenner & Suggs on Jun 12, 2017 in Birth Injury
+Posted on behalf of Janet, Janet & Suggs, LLC on June 12, 2017 in Birth Injury Blog Posts

 Cerebral palsy, or CP, is the most common disability affecting the motor function of young children.
 This condition may be caused by brain damage the child suffered during pregnancy, labor or delivery.

 If the brain damage was caused by medical malpractice, the child’s parents may be able to file a medical malpractice lawsuit to recover compensation for the treatment and management of this permanent disability.

 The cerebral palsy lawyers of Janet, Janet & Suggs work to aid families in gaining the compensation they need to adequately manage symptoms of CP.